Photo by Juan Arredondo, Getty Images Reportage

 - Through the Observatory for Inclusive Recycling, waste pickers organizations have been having virtual meetings to discuss a national coalition of organizations to jointly design measures for all waste pickers, not only cooperative members.

 The Global Alliance of Wastepickers has developed recommendations for waste pickers based on information from health experts and from waste picker organizations worldwide.
-Earlier in March, they put out a learn what was happening in the field and gather recommendations.
+In March, they put out a call to learn what was happening in the field and gather recommendations.
 Here are just some of the many responses.

 By the end of March, waste pickers were being prevented from working and the Kpone landfill in Accra was closed.
 Kpone Waste Picker Association leaders recommended that their members stay home as they monitored the situation and risk of contagion.
 A few, however, stayed at the site to provide security and support services for members, some of whom have kept working in order to earn an income.